pdx-tools/pdx-tools/src/docs/docs/api.md

 All requests must be authenticated through [basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication) with your user id and API key.

-All requests must contain the "rakaly-filename" HTTP header which describes the filename of the uploaded files, as multipart/form-data is not officially supported by the API.
+All requests must contain the "pdx-tools-filename" HTTP header which describes the filename of the uploaded files, as multipart/form-data is not officially supported by the API.